1. AI & Analytics Engine Knowledge Hub

 • Metrics that are independent of a threshold.

-These metrics require the positive class label to be specified.
-By default the minority class is chosen as the positive class in imbalanced datasets in the Engine as typically it is more important to identify this class accurately.
 For example: in a medical diagnosis problem, the minority class will be the patients with the disease which is more critical to identify accurately than the healthy patients.
 However, the user has the option to change this according to their requirements if needed.

 Threshold-dependent metrics